nordbearbotdev/Femida/README_ENG.md

 The main FemidaLocker plugin, allows you to ban cheaters on the server automatically.
 The ability to ban registered users offline
 Creates a ban TShock
 Add.
-FemidaLogs plugin shows the history and reasons for bans
+FemidaLogs plugin shows the history and reasons for bans.

-Permissions:
+# Permissions:
-tshock.admin.ban – permission to ban TShock (by default) for one team
+`tshock.admin.ban` – permission to ban TShock (by default) for one team

-# ⚙ Team:
+# ⚙ Comands:
 `/fban add [reason] – works like /ban add [reason] - Femida plugin`

 `/fban addtemp [reason] – works like /ban addtemp [reason] - Femida plugin`